about community suicide prevention

 Who We are

-Community Suicide Prevention is an organization based out of Idaho Falls to serve Southeastern Idaho.
+Community Suicide Prevention is an organization based out of Idaho Falls to serve Eastern and Southeastern Idaho.
 We are devoted to rallying around those in the community affected by suicide and lifting them to feel renewed direction in a world forever changed by the loss of their loved one.
 We educate people on risks, prevention skills to stop a crisis, and postvention skills to help those affected by one.

 Volunteer opportunities